njustesen/botbowl/docs/bot-bowl-v.md

 - Only a [fixed human team](https://github.com/njustesen/botbowl/blob/main/botbowl/data/teams/11/human.json) is available

 Bots will run for the entire 10-match sequence against it's opponent.
 This allows it to adapt without having to save anything to the file system in-between matches.
-However, if a bot crashes and is unable to recover, the matche sequence will continue and the bot will simply timeout and not do anything during their turns.
+However, if a bot crashes and is unable to recover, the match sequence will continue and the bot will simply timeout and not do anything during their turns.

 # Prizes